-There were lots of surprises at the Oscars this week, but no surprise that a De Anza alum was among the winners: John Ottman won the Oscar for film editing for his work on the rock biopic “Bohemian Rhapsody.”
+There were lots of surprises at the Oscars this week, but no surprise that a De Anza alum was among those taking home a gold statuette: John Ottman won the Oscar for film editing for his work on the rock biopic “Bohemian Rhapsody.”

 Ottman was a Film/TV student at De Anza in the early 1980s, before transferring to the University of Southern California, according to Susan Tavernetti, chair of the Film/TV Department.